Also known as: tuck lever, tuck hold, ring tuck hold, ring tuck, lever tuck

 What are the benefits of the Front Lever Tuck?

-What common mistakes should I avoid when practicing the Front Lever Tuck?
+What are common mistakes when doing the Front Lever Tuck?

-How can I progress to a full Front Lever or regress if I'm a beginner?
+How can I progress to or regress from the Front Lever Tuck?